-- Keep sterile instrument packs clean, dry and intact until use - 2.
-If any of the indicators have not passed or the instrument pouch appears punctured, wet or damaged by water, the instruments are not sterile and should not be used.
+- nt packs clean, dry and intact until use - If any of the indicators have not passed or the instrument pouch appears punctured, wet or damaged by water, the instruments are not sterile and should not be used.
 Refer to the Midwifery Guide to Reprocessing for an algorithm on managing autoclave failures. - 3.
 If applicable, reassemble instruments at time of use.